paleobot/pbot-dev/Field definitions/Specimen fields.md

 * dwc:
 * Info: PBot follows the definition for collection as set forth in the PBDB: “In the context of our database, a ‘fossil collection’ represents a set of fossil occurrences co-located geographically and temporally.
 In order to belong to a single collection the occurrences must have been collected deliberately as a group, though not necessarily all on the same occasion.”

-### Specimen name:
+### Specimen name*:
+* Entry type: free text. **Required.**
+* Consideration: Add check box by field to note if official catalog number or field number?
+May relate to how we allow data to go public vs not (does it need to be a catalogged specimen to be public?), and connection to dwc field.
+Also, are we calling this the catalog ID or name?
 * PBot: name: String.
 * dwc: catalogNumber http://rs.tdwg.org/dwc/terms/catalogNumber; note that dwc:recordNumber is more of a field ID or internal/personal identifier http://rs.tdwg.org/dwc/terms/recordNumber, and there is also fieldNumber http://rs.tdwg.org/dwc/terms/fieldNumber.
 Also see organismName http://rs.tdwg.org/dwc/terms/organismName (for name, not so much a catalog number)
 * Info: The name of the specimen in the collection (e.g., official catalog number at the institutional repository, or field ID number or other internal-use identifier).
-* Entry type: free text. **Required.**
-* Consideration: Add check box by field to note if official catalog number or field number?
-May relate to how we allow data to go public vs not (does it need to be a catalogged specimen to be public?), and connection to dwc field.
-Also, are we calling this the catalog ID or name?

-### Parts preserved:
+### Parts preserved*:
 * PBot:  organ: Organ @relation(name: "IS_TYPE", direction: OUT).
 Defines a relationship to another node.
 * dwc:
 * Info: Selection of the organs preserved by the specimen.  **Required.**
 * Entry type: multi-select from predefined organ node options.
 This was formerly called “organ”

 ### Notable features preserved:
 * PBot: Not in PBot yet.
 Defines a relationship to another node..